speedsticko/eventlist/readme.txt

 Testing
 ===========
-Some very basic integration-style testing are included.
+Some very basic integration-style testing are included to see what is possible.

 JUnit Tests
  * The test is of the data access object running against an in-memory Derby database.